Providing Divorce Mediation Services Throughout California

 One party may also need better disclosures to get up to speed on the finances before any agreements are reached.
 Much of this is built into the mediation process, but some parties may need more.
 Here’s what you can expect to pay based on your situation:

-1. Simple Divorce Mediation
+1. Simple divorce mediation

-Simple divorce mediation in California is for the couples who agree on most terms and have minimal assets.
+It is for the couples who agree on most terms and have minimal assets.
 The typical costs of simple divorce mediation are $3,500 – $5,000 and it may include the following:

-Mid-sized mediation in California costs around $5,000 – $8,000, excluding certain factors.
+It costs around $5,000 – $8,000, excluding certain factors.
 It’s best for couples with some disagreements or shared property/children and may include the following:

-3. Complex Divorce Mediation
+3. Complex divorce mediation

-Complex divorce mediation suits best to high-conflict splits, business owners, or those with complicated finances and its typical cost lies around $8,000 to $15,000+.
+It suits best to high-conflict splits, business owners, or those with complicated finances and its typical cost lies around $8,000 to $15,000+.
 It common features are:

-The more you and your partner can prepare for the divorce beforehand, the less you will have to pay.
+But it’s important to note that the more you and your partner can prepare for the divorce beforehand, the less you will have to pay.
 For example, have your documents ready and complete the preparation instructions provided by the mediator.
-Rest assured knowing that time spent will pay out in dividends.
-Mediation will be far cheaper than litigation even if your case is complicated.
-Read More: Asset Division Mistakes People Make in California

 What Other Factors in California Could Impact Divorce Mediation Costs?